Javascript Menu by Deluxe-Menu.com

 A concern movement within the Church of the Brethren that was organized following the 1959 Annual Conference in Ocean Grove, New Jersey.
 About fifty men and women gathered to discuss their mutual concern for the large shift in direction that the Church of the Brethren had taken at the previous Annual Conference in 1958.
 These more conservative brothers and sisters perceived the new changes of the previous year would undermine the traditional heritage of the denomination.
 Over the next few years, they held informational meetings in various locations around the nation and began publishing a newsletter BRF Witness in 1966.

-Some of their concerns about the Church of the Brethren are: *
+Some of their concerns about the Church of the Brethren have been:

 • Increasing lack of trustworthiness and authority of the Bible.